1963 Syrian coup d'état: Planning

 While it planned the coup, the military committee and its members were frowned upon by civilian Ba'athists.
 The reason for the army–party alliance in the first place was to safeguard the party from repression.
 The military committee did not look favourably on the civilian leadership led by Michel Aflaq, objecting to his dissolution of the Ba'ath Party during the UAR years.
 While Aflaq needed the military committee to seize power, the committee needed Aflaq to hold on power – without Aflaq they would have no support base.
 At the 5th National Ba'ath Party Congress, held on 8 May 1962, it was decided to reestablish the party and keep Aflaq as Secretary General of the National Command.
 Muhammad Umran, a leading member of the military committee, was a delegate at the 5th National Congress, and told Aflaq of the military committee's intentions – Aflaq consented to the coup, but no agreement was made between him and the committee on how to share power after the coup.
+The Ba'ath Party had no alternative to coming to power except through a military coup, which automatically placed the armed forces in a central position, laying the foundation for future militarism in Syria.